Distinguished Sustainability Scientist, Julie Ann Wrigley Global Institute of Sustainability

 Co-Chair, Board of Directors of the Julie Ann Wrigley Global Institute of Sustainability at ASU

 Office of the President

 PO Box 877705

 Tempe, AZ 85287-7705

-Under his leadership ASU has established more than a dozen new transdisciplinary schools and large-scale research initiatives such as the Biodesign Institute; the Julie Ann Wrigley Global Institute of Sustainability; incorporating the School of Sustainability; the Mary Lou Fulton Teachers College; and important initiatives in the humanities and social sciences.
-During his tenure the university has tripled research expenditures and completed an unprecedented infrastructure expansion, and was named the nation’s most innovative school by U.S. News & World Report in 2015 and 2016.
+Under his leadership ASU has established more than a dozen new transdisciplinary schools and large-scale research initiatives such as the Biodesign Institute; the Julie Ann Wrigley Global Institute of Sustainability, incorporating the School of Sustainability; the Mary Lou Fulton Teachers College; and important initiatives in the humanities and social sciences.
+During his tenure the university has nearly quadrupled research expenditures, completed an unprecedented infrastructure expansion, and was named the nation’s most innovative school by U.S. News & World Report in 2015 and 2016.

 PhD, Public Administration (Science and Technology Policy), Syracuse University, 1985

 BA, Political Sciences and Environmental Studies, Iowa State University, 1977